 Lobster Cobb Salad

 Lobster Cobb Salad ~ is made with a lovely display of lettuce, tomatoes, bacon, hard-boiled eggs, sliced avocados, crumbled goat cheese, and fresh steamed lobster!
-Served with a sweet and savory Dijon mustard and balsamic dressing.
+Served with a sweet and savory dressing, this salad is perfect!

 Ingredients